techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 Nevertheless, this series includes links to relevant articles, posts, and documents that provide better explanations of topics that deserve more attention.

+## Before Starting

+Although the previous section has not mentioned anything about [Git](https://git-scm.com/), this is a good tool to have around.
+All professional developers use Git (or another version control system like Mercurial or SVN) while developing, even for pet projects.

+Why would you start creating a project and don't back it up?
+You don't even have to pay for it.
+You can use services like [GitHub](https://github.com/) (the best!) or [BitBucket](https://bitbucket.org/) (not bad, to be honest) and save your code to trustworthy cloud infrastructures.

+Besides assuring that your code will remain safe, tools like that facilitate grasping the development process.
+For example, if you are using Git and you create a new buggy version of your app, you can easily move back to the previous code with just a couple of commands.

+Another great advantage (one that you will notice here) is that you can following each section of this series in separately and [easily see the changes between them](https://git-scm.com/docs/git-diff).
+This will make your life easier while learning through tutorials like this one.

+So, do yourself a favor and install Git.
+Also, create an account on GitHub (if you don't have one yet) and a repository to save your project.
+Then, after finishing each section, commit changes to this repository.
+Oh, and don't forget to [push these changes](https://help.github.com/articles/pushing-to-a-remote/).

 ## Bootstrapping a React Project with Create-React-App

 The very first thing you will do to create a game with React, Redux, and SVG is to use `create-react-app` to bootstrap your project.
 As you probably know (it doesn't matter if you don't), [`create-react-app` is an open-source tool, maintained by Facebook, that helps developers to start developing in React in no time](https://github.com/facebookincubator/create-react-app).
 Having Node.js and NPM installed locally (the latter has to be 5.2 and higher), you can use `create-react-app` without even installing it: